takelwerk/takelship/README.md

 Ansible is well suited for building complex machines like a takelship.
 We use [molecule](https://ansible.readthedocs.io/projects/molecule/) to create and test the ansible code.
 Then [packer](https://www.packer.io/) builds the docker image which is then tested in Python by using [testinfra](https://testinfra.readthedocs.io/) and [takeltest](https://github.com/takelwerk/takelage-var).

 We use Jinja2 to create configuration files and bash scripts in the takelship.
 They will be run each time the takelship starts.
-We prefer many simple bash scripts over fewer complex ones.
+We favour many simple bash scripts over a few complex ones.